Protection of Minors Policy

 CANRA/Mandated Reporters

-Employees (including faculty members, other academic personnel and student employees) and other administrators whose duties bring them into contact with minors on a regular basis, or who supervise others with such duties are Mandated Reporters for child abuse or neglect occurring on the University’s premises or at official University activities or programs.
-The law does not define “duties” or “regular basis.”
+Employees (including faculty members, other academic personnel and student employees) and other administrators whose duties bring them into contact with minors on a regular basis, or who supervise others with such duties, and regular volunteers are Mandated Reporters for child abuse or neglect occurring on the University’s premises or at official University activities or programs.
 Examples of Mandated Reporters are listed in Appendix A.

-Volunteers and third-party contractors do not have the same civil and legal penalties if there is a failure to report under CANRA, however; the University expects both to act as a Mandated Reporter.
+Third-party contractors do not have the same civil and legal penalties if there is a failure to report under CANRA, however; the University expects third-party contractors to act as a Mandated Reporter.

-CANRA requires that employers of Mandated Reporters promote identification and reporting of child abuse or neglect.
-The University requires that all University employees and administrators who are Mandated Reporters make required reports to child protection or law enforcement agencies; and more broadly to encourage all members of the University community who observe, have actual knowledge of, or reasonably suspect child abuse or neglect at a University facility or perpetrated by University personnel to promptly report the concern to appropriate external and University officials.
+CANRA requires that employers of Mandated Reporters promote the identification and reporting of child abuse or neglect.
+The University requires that all University employees, administrators, and regular volunteers who are Mandated Reporters make required reports to child protection or law enforcement agencies; and more broadly to encourage all members of the University community who observe, have actual knowledge of, or reasonably suspect child abuse or neglect at a University facility or perpetrated by University personnel to promptly report the concern to appropriate external and University officials.

 Mandated Reporters have a legal responsibility to report known or reasonably suspected child abuse or neglect, as follows: